mikewebbtech/mikewebbtech-hugo/content/articles/2015/2015-11-06-the-imove-to-appleverse.md

 ---
-title: "The iMove to Appleverse"
+title: The iMove to Appleverse
 date: 2015-11-06T10:01:42
-summary: "Mac and their OS's have always been spouted as being a pinnacle of consumer grade IT design and user interface experience.
+summary: Mac and their OS's have always been spouted as being a pinnacle of consumer grade IT design and user interface experience.
 Pfft, what ever.
-I've been using Mac ever since..."
+I've been using Mac ever since...
+categories:
+  - home-lab
+tags:
+  - mac
+  - fanboy
+draft:
 ---

 Mac and their OS's have always been spouted as being a pinnacle of consumer grade IT design and user interface experience.
 Pfft, what ever.
 I've been using Mac ever since the Macs OS X came on the scene, not because of the hype and fan fair of a new revolution in home computing but simple because I was was migrating over from a Linux system.